Axiuf/GBM_scRNA_seq/README.md

     ├── src # All source code files are stored here ├── plots # Figures out put from the project
     ├── data
+    │   ├── supplementaries # support files used in analysis
     │   └── Cellranger # Raw data from Cell ranger (10X)
     ├── .gitignore
     ├── GBM_scRNA_seq.Rproj